-Defining Controlled Substances in California
+What are Controlled Substances in California?

-- Schedule III Drugs.
 These medications are considered more serious by the state of California.
 Ketamine and drugs with no more than 90mg of codeine in a dose are Schedule III drugs.

-- Schedule II Drugs.
 The state of California treats Schedule II drugs very seriously.
 They have limited medical applications in many cases.
 Morphine and cocaine are both considered Schedule II drugs.

-- Schedule I Drugs.
 Finally, Schedule I drugs are considered the most serious controlled substances in our state.
 Heroin and LSD are examples of Schedule I drugs.
+You can learn more about what a controlled substance is with a criminal defense lawyer here in Los Angeles.

 Controlled Substances and Driving Under the Influence Charges